Great Lakes Society Community

 We serve Black and African-descent communities across Greater Vancouver and British Columbia β€” from recent newcomers finding their footing to second-generation Canadians reconnecting with their heritage.

-We walk alongside Indigenous communities in a shared commitment to reconciliation, cultural preservation, and healing β€” recognising the deep historical connections between African and Indigenous peoples as communities who have both experienced colonisation.
+We walk alongside Indigenous communities in a shared commitment to reconciliation, cultural preservation, and healing β€” recognising the deep historical connections between African and Indigenous peoples.

-We welcome allied communities β€” anyone who believes in equity, belongs to our circle.
+We welcome allied communities and interfaith minority groups β€” anyone who believes in equity and belonging.
 Our festivals and programs are open invitations to learn, celebrate, and connect across difference.

 🌍